Updated November 2019.

 Becoming a CPA Australia ambassador has been a great opportunity for accounting, business, and finance students to enhance their employability skills by having the chance to join networking events, meet employer partners and be supported and guided in your career aspirations.

-It is a good training ground for practicing public speaking skills.
+It is a good training ground for practising public speaking skills.
 Since I joined they have helped me to plan and achieve my strategic goals for 2019.

 I was given the opportunity to be featured in the University newsletter.
 There are lots of CPA events that you can attend to meet fellow ambassadors and potential employers.
 What more can you ask for?
 If you are interested to know more about this, CPA Australia is just one click away.